hughjonesd/doctest/README.md

 ```

 You can work around this by using the `@testcomments` tag and writing
-expectations as coments.
+expectations as comments.

 ## Related packages

 The [roxytest](https://mikldk.github.io/roxytest/) package is another
-way you can write tests in roxygen. doctest aims to be slightly less
+way you can write tests in roxygen.
+Doctest aims to be slightly less
 verbose.

 [^1]: <https://docs.python.org/3/library/doctest.html>,